Bylaws of the

 Section 5.
 Quorum

-Twenty percent (20%) of the RRTC membership shall constitute a quorum to conduct business but not to vote someone out of office.
+Forty percent (40%) of the RRTC membership shall constitute a quorum to conduct day-to-day business but not to vote someone out of office.
+Sixty percent (60%) of the membership shall constitute a quorum to vote to remove an RRTC member or officer of the RRTC.

 Officer Election Odd Years January